KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 This exception is thrown when an ongoing operation is aborted by the user.

-    throw [System.Data.OperationAbortedException]::New("This exception is thrown when an ongoing operation is aborted by the user.")
+    throw [System.Data.OperationAbortedException]::New('This exception is thrown when an ongoing operation is aborted by the user.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.OperationAbortedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.OperationAbortedException.aspx)